w3c/wai-aria-practices/ARIA/apg/patterns/dialog-modal/dialog-modal-pattern.md

             </ol>
           </li>
           <li>
-            The <code>aria-modal</code> property introduced by ARIA 1.1 replaces <a href="#aria-hidden" class="state-reference">aria-hidden</a> for informing assistive technologies that content outside a dialog is inert.
+            The <code>aria-modal</code> property introduced by ARIA 1.1 replaces <a href="https://w3c.github.io/aria/#aria-hidden" class="state-reference">aria-hidden</a> for informing assistive technologies that content outside a dialog is inert.
             However, in legacy dialog implementations where <code>aria-hidden</code> is used to make content outside a dialog inert for assistive technology users, it is important that:
             <ol>
               <li><code>aria-hidden</code> is set to <code>true</code> on each element containing a portion of the inert layer.</li>